aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/management-settings.md

       local_users:

           # SHA512 Hash of Password.
           # Must be the hash of the password.
-By default EOS salts the password with the username, so the simplest is to generate the hash on an EOS device using the same username.
           # Takes precedence over `cleartext_password`.
           # This variable is sensitive and SHOULD be configured using some vault mechanism.
         - sha512_password: <str>